icmurray/presentations/scala-tour/slides.markdown

       - Order matters when using `abstract override def`s.
       - Instantiation order can cause `NullPointerException`s.
           - Can mostly be mitigated by using `lazy val`s.

+## Cake Pattern

+### Where Next?

+> - "Scalable Abstract Components" by Martin Odersky
+> - Popularised by blog post by Jonas Boner
+    - jonasboner.com
+> - "Bakery from the Black Lagoon" Talk by Daniel Spiewak
+> - Experimental macro-based implementation which removes boiler-plate.
+    - In fact, scabl.blogspot.co.uk has a very good, and more in-depth explanation of the cake pattern

 # Slick